brtholomew/Kanji-Writing-Practice/README.md

 Hint animation speed ranges from 15-100.
 Higher animation speeds can result in certain kanji getting slightly distorted.
 This is due to limitations with Pygame.

-# Kanji
+# Supported Kanji
 **This addon supports roughly 6500 different kanji characters**.

-If it tries rendering a kanji it doesn't recognize or certain Chinese characters, **the addon will raise an error.**
+If the card has any of the following:
+- No kanji characters
+- Kanji characters that aren't supported
+- Specific Chinese characters

+Kanji Writing Practice will show a red X, and drawing will be disabled.
+Feel free to close the Pygame window if this happens.

+If you run into a kanji that isn't supported by this addon, feel free to report it on github issue tracker.

 # Acknowledgements
 Data for kanji retrieved from KanjiVG.